serverless/serverless-graphql/README.md

 You need to make sure you have access to your deployed lambda functions.

-1. **Select Backend** (Twitter Rest API or DynamoDB).
+1. **Select Backend** (Twitter Rest API / DynamoDB / RDS).
 Deploy Serverless Resources to your AWS Account
 - *Twitter Rest API*
     ```
     cd app-backend/rest-api